Welcome to the Texas A&M Agrilife Extension Service ~

 The first county seat, Wardville, was established on the Nolan River.
 Because Wardville was not sufficiently near the county’s center, Buchanan succeeded it in 1856.
 After our neighbor, Hood County, was formed from Johnson County territory, Buchanan was no longer in the center of the county.
 In March 1867, Camp Henderson became the seat of government.
 Its name was changed to honor Confederate General Patrick Cleburne, under whom many Johnson County soldiers served.

 Johnson County is a diverse blend of urban sprawl and rural living.
-Cleburne has an estimated population of 29,000, followed by Burleson at 26,000 and smaller towns and communities which include: Alvarado, Covington, Godley, Grandview, Joshua, Keene, Lillian, Rio Vista and Venus.
+Burleson has an estimated population of 46,145, followed by Cleburne estimated at 30,230, and smaller towns and communities which include: Alvarado, Covington, Godley, Grandview, Joshua, Keene, Lillian, Rio Vista and Venus.

 While Johnson County enjoys a broad base of industry, agriculture remains as a strong economic factor.
 A large number of residents also work in the DFW/Metroplex area and commute to work.